 The greater prevalence of substance use and SUDs among sexual minorities also led to a greater need for treatment – 15.9% versus 8.1% among heterosexuals.
 That equates to 1.7 MILLION sexual minority adults in need of professional drug or alcohol treatment.

 Why Does the LGBTQ?
-Population Have Higher Rates of Substance Use and Abuse?
+Population Has Higher Rates of Substance Use and Abuse?

 According to the Center for American Progress, there are a number of factors that contribute to the problem of substance abuse within the gay and transgender communities –